this-is-tobi/multiarch-mirror/docs/01-readme.md

   ghcr.io/this-is-tobi/mirror/mattermost:10.3.1
 ```

-For complete documentation on attestations and verification, see [Attestations Documentation](07-attestations.md).
+For complete documentation on attestations and verification, see the Attestations Documentation section.

 ## Version Policy